Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
 The Traceability Agent sends the Transaction Metrics to the platform on a regular basis (default is 15 minutes).

-To change the reporting interval, use the `CENTRAL_USAGEREPORTING_INTERVAL` variable with either a second, minute or hour notation:
+To change the reporting interval for the On-premise Traceability Agent, use the `CENTRAL_USAGEREPORTING_INTERVAL` variable with either a second, minute or hour notation:

 ```shell
 # report every 5 minutes expressed in second unit